oddbird/oddleventy/content/services/design-systems.md

 ## Packages

-We provide two integrated design system development packages:
+We provide two integrated design system development packages.
+Purchase just the Goals & Audit package and build your system in house, or hire us for both packages.
-1. **Goals & Audit** to assess your current designs & technology, understand your needs, and propose a strategy.
+1. **Goals & Audit** to assess your current designs & technology, understand your needs, and propose an improvement plan.
-2. **Build My Design System** to set up the tools, workflows, and components you need, and to train your team.
+2. **Build My Design System** to set up the tools, workflows, and components you need, and to train your team to use and maintain the system.

 ### Goals & Audit
 *starting at $4K*